pablob2002/pablo-avdm/README.md

 | pct_outside_spain | Percentage of foreign-born population | numeric |

 ### Sara directory
 This directory contains all the codes used in the creation of the mini article "Assessing the Socioeconomic and Educational Effects of Immigration in Barcelona".
 It consist of four .ipynb files: 0_data_process.ipynb does a first cleaning and process of the datasets that are going to be used (3,4 and 5) in the creation of the different figures, saving them in a folder (local) called "generated_data"; and the other three correspond to the generation of the figures themselves, that we are going to discuss next.
-Two other folders (local) are added to Sara directory: one with the name "outputs", to save the results of the plots; and other named "images", where the files legend1.png and legend2.png have to be saved for them to be used as a legend in the bubble chart.
+Two other folders are added to Sara directory: one with the name "outputs", to save the results of the plots; and other named "images" (local), where the files legend1.png and legend2.png have to be saved for them to be used as a legend in the bubble chart.
 These can be found in the link to the repository's drive.

 We used the following generated data frames in each plot: